 What does the Health and Safety at Work Act UK say?

-The Health and Safety at Work Act 1974 sets out the legal framework for managing workplace health and safety in the UK.
+The Health and Safety at Work Act 1974 (HASWA) sets out the health and safety law framework for the UK.

 The act defines the general duties of everyone from employers (section 2) and employees (section 7,8) to owners, managers and maintainers of work premises(etc) for maintaining health and safety within most workplaces.

 There is, however, further specific legislation for business sectors that operate within a higher risk environment.
 Such as the construction industry, chemical manufacturing, mining etc.

 The act itself is a primary piece of legislation set out by the government.
 Other regulations which compliment the HASAWA 1974 are known as statutory instruments (supporting pieces of legislation).

 Statutory instruments serve to make small changes,updates or additions to existing legislation.
 Without having to create an entirely new Bill.